ErhardLabs/ge/plugins/woo-preview-emails/readme.txt

 4. Example
 5. Send emails to yourself to check on other devices == Changelog ==
+= 1.4.0 =
+Fixed fatal error issue when selecting orders via dropdown

+= 1.3.1 =
+Added support for On Hold payment status using BACS, thanks again to @prasidhda https://profiles.wordpress.org/prasidhda for pointing out the issue

 = 1.3.0 =
 Fixed issue where emails send function was causing fatal error, thanks to @prasidhda https://profiles.wordpress.org/prasidhda